yeesian/ArchGDAL.jl/docs/src/rasters.md

 sum(sqrt.(band), dims=1)
 ````

 will read the data block by block allocating only the amount of memory in the order of the size of a single raster block.
-See https://github.com/meggart/DiskArrays.jl/blob/master/README.md for more information on DiskArrays.jl
+See [the DiskArrays README](https://github.com/meggart/DiskArrays.jl/blob/master/README.md) for more information on DiskArrays.jl

 ## The RasterDataset type